bubaley/fastapi-ronin/docs/schemas.md

 )
 ```

-The schema system in FastAPI Mason provides the flexibility to create exactly the API schemas you need while maintaining clean separation between your data models and API contracts.
+The schema system in FastAPI Ronin provides the flexibility to create exactly the API schemas you need while maintaining clean separation between your data models and API contracts.